-We may not be able to detect money laundering and other illegal or improper activities on a timely basis or at all.
+We may not be able to detect money laundering and other illegal or improper activities on a timely basis or at

 We are required to comply with applicable anti-money laundering, terrorism financing prevention and other laws and regulations.
 These laws and regulations require us and our subsidiaries, among other things, to adopt and enforce "know your customer" policies and procedures and to report suspicious and large transactions to the applicable authorities.
 Such regulations have become increasingly complex and detailed over time and require effective control systems and highly qualified personnel for the supervision of and compliance with such rules.
 In addition, such regulation is subject to increased surveillance by governmental authorities.
 While we have adopted policies and procedures aimed at detecting and preventing the use of our network for money laundering activities and related activities, we cannot assure you that such policies and procedures will completely eliminate instances where our accounts or technology may be used by other parties to engage in money laundering and other illegal or improper activities.
-While we have not been subject to fines or other sanctions as a result of not complying with the applicable regulations, the relevant governmental agencies to which we report have the power and authority to impose fines and other penalties on us.
+While we have not been subject to fines or other sanctions as a result of not complying with the applicable regulations related to money laundering activities in the past, to the extent we may fail to fully comply with applicable laws and regulations, the relevant governmental agencies to which we report have the power and authority to impose fines and other penalties on us.
 Furthermore, although we have not suffered damages to our business or our reputation as a result of money laundering activities in the past, our business and reputation could suffer if customers use us for money laundering or illegal purposes.